-Current Position: Weston Post-doctoral Fellow in Northern Research – Acadia University
+Current Position: W. Garfield Weston Post-doctoral Fellow in Northern Research – Acadia University

 2011 – 2016 PhD in Biology; Specialization in Environmental and Chemical Toxicology – Carleton University